codinglead/codinglead.github.io/_posts/2018-10-19-what-is-array-sort-in-javascript.md

 layout: project
 title: What is array sort in JavaScript
 date: 2018-10-19 6:00 -0700
-meta: What is array sort in JavaScript. really easy way to sort in alphabetical order and numerical order (ascending and descending).
+meta: What is array sort in JavaScript.
+Really easy way to sort in alphabetical order and numerical order (ascending and descending).
 pic: images/javascript.png
 imgAlt: the javascript logo
 tags: ["javascript"]